aboowee/food-review-app/_PRESS-RELEASE.md

   > "My wife and I are extremely indecisive.
 Thank you Restaurant Target for telling us how much we go to Red Lobster.
 I guess we'll get Red Lobster."

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next